1technophile/OpenMQTTGateway/docs/use/displays.md

 This can be set with the compiler directive `-DDISPLAY_METRIC=false`.

-or with the runtime command
+As the display Metric setting is being defined in the WebUI part of OpenMQTTGateway changes need to be sent there with the runtime command

-`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m {"displaymetric":false}`
+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoWebUI/config -m {"displayMetric":false}`

 ### Rotating the display by 180 degrees